Microsoft says hiring go-go dancers at Xbox party was wrong

 SAN FRANCISCO (AP) — Microsoft says it was "unequivocally wrong" for hosting a party with scantily dressed female dancers during a video game developers' conference.

-In a statement, Xbox chief Phil Spencer acknowledged the event "disappointed many people" and pledged to "do better in the future."
+Several attendees at Thursday's party complained on social media that the hired dancers were offensive.
+In a statement, Xbox chief Phil Spencer acknowledged the event "disappointed many people" and said the criticism was deserved.